The Terminators (film)

 The Terminators is a 2009 American science fiction film directed by Xavier S. Puslowski, starring Jeremy London, A Martinez, Paul Logan, and produced by The Asylum.
 As a mockbuster, it was released one month prior to the premiere of the fourth film in the Terminator franchise, Terminator Salvation.
+This film is unrelated to the Terminator franchise.

 Plot

 The film takes place at an undetermined point in the future, when humanity has developed advanced robotic technology with enhanced artificial intelligence.
 This includes the use of cybernetic organisms (or cyborgs) called the TR-4 (all TR-4s are played by Paul Logan) for general labor.
 After being reprogrammed by the newest model TR-5, the machines instigate a cybernetic revolt against humanity, bombing cities and sending thousands of armed, identical TR-4 androids to eradicate all human life.

-A band of survivors, led by small-town Sheriff Reed (A Martinez), battle to make it through and defeat the TR-4s.
+A band of survivors, led by small-town Sheriff Reed (A Martinez), battle to survive and defeat the TR-4s.
 During their journey, they encounter a mysterious man, Kurt Ross (Jeremy London) who possesses a weapon that can disable any TR-4 it hits.
 Ross also has intimate knowledge of the TR-4s and is heavily implied to have met Reed in the past.
 With Ross's help, Reed's group struggles through several battles with the TR-4s and ultimately locate an airship used by the machines to travel.
 Ross proposes that they travel to the space station where the TR-4s originate from and shut them down remotely, but they must first acquire fuel for the ship.
 They find the fuel, but Sheriff Reed is shot in the leg by a TR-4.